The future of shared mobility

 So, what is mobility?
 The definition reads, “the ability to move freely and easily.”
 We humans will always use our two feet to move around freely, but in today’s modern, fast-paced world, “shared mobility” continues to make getting from point A to point B faster, easier, better for the environment, and more affordable than ever.

-What is Shared Mobility?
+What is shared mobility?

 Shared mobility is when one consumer or a group of consumers pay a fee to ride with shared transportation services.
 Another form of shared mobility is when a single mode of transportation is shared among paying users, or, is utilized by one paying individual right after another – typically using mobile apps.
 These are some popular examples of shared mobility: